 Spring 2016 at Museums and the Web

 For about a year I organized a feminist reading group with a group of three other friends.
-We read classic feminist works mostly by women of color, and ate lots of good food togheter.
+We read classic feminist works mostly by women of color and ate lots of good food together.
 Here’s what we read:

 Men in the Movement, Resilience

 Since 2014, I’ve been helping to organize and facilitate a series of discussions called Men in the Movement at Resilience, Chicago’s largest rape crisis center.
 The discussions are specifically aimed at getting male-identified people to recognize their roles in stopping sexism and rape culture while also acknowledging the ways men and boys are hurt by them.
 All discussions have different topics but have a consistent focus on men’s responsibility to end sexual and domestic violence.
 We’ve talked about all sort of things, including hypermasculinity and sports, blackness and gender violence, reproductive justice, misogyny in queer and trans communities, porn culture, parenting off the binary, emotional labor, capitalism and masculinity, vulnerability, and so much more.
 You can learn about upcoming events on Resilience’s Facebook page.